Zilfimian/MathAlias/README.md

 ## Multilingual Support
 MathAlias is available in three languages - Armenian, Russian, and English.
 Players can enjoy the game in their preferred language, making it accessible to a wider audience and promoting mathematical learning across different cultures.

-## Code
+## Code (TBA)
 Explore our well-documented and organized codebase, designed to ensure a seamless gaming experience for all users.
-Join us in improving and expanding the game's functionality and features.

-## Contributing
-Feel free to submit pull requests or open issues for any suggestions, bug fixes, or enhancements.

 ## Contact
 For any inquiries or questions, please reach out to us at MathAlias@gmail.com.